DevCaioSouza/DevCaioSouza/README.md

 ### Hi there 👋
-### I'm a fullstack web developer, with something around 3 years of experience using mostly Javascript ecosystem related tools to develop frontend and backend applications.
+### I'm a fullstack web developer, with something around 3 years of experience using mostly Javascript's ecosystem related tools to develop frontend and backend applications.
 Github is the main platform i use when i want to be sharing whatever i'm working on

 - 🔭 I’m currently working on: Going deeper in Angular (Javascript framework) and NodeJS hence building a solid Fullstack knowledge.
 - 🌱 Learning: Principles of software architecture and design patterns